 CPR was designed on the front line of cyber conflict

-They found that while email was almost universally relied upon for information sharing, it had on occasion, allowed attackers to monitor the security and administration team’s efforts to remediate the situation.
+We found that while email was almost universally relied upon for information sharing, it had on occasion, allowed attackers to monitor the security and administration team’s efforts to remediate the situation.

 We wanted a solution where uploaded files were security stored and that only selected team members could see and review the case data.